PLEASE READ ALL OF THE INFORMATION BELOW IN ITS ENTIRETY.

 - Form W-2 Wage and Tax Statement: W-2 forms are mailed to current and former employees.
 This form shows how much you earned last year and how much was taken out for taxes.
 You will only receive this form if you have been employed.

-- Form 1099: (if applicable) The 1099 form documents miscellaneous income.
+- Form 1099 (if applicable to you): The 1099 form documents miscellaneous income.
 For example, if you had CPT authorization to work as an independent contractor, rather than as an employee of an organization, you might receive Form 1099 instead of Form W-2 to document your earnings.
+Most international students do not receive a Form 1099.

 - I-20 (F-1 status)